-Despite the non-recognition of the "floating charge" concept under Portuguese law, there is the possibility of creating security over different assets through a single security agreement.
+Even though the "floating charge" concept is not recognised under Portuguese law, there is the possibility of creating security over different assets through a single security agreement.

 As an exception to the above principles, Portuguese law on financial collateral (which implemented the Directive on Financial Collateral Arrangements) allows for pledges similar to floating charges on money and securities in bank accounts.